Is the Sea to Sky Gondola in Squamish Worth Visiting?

 2. Sky Pilot Eatery and Summit Café

-There’s a restaurant and café inside the Summit Lodge, and the food options change often.
-Sometimes you’ll find full meals—like burgers, soups, and sandwiches—and other times it’s more of a grab-and-go setup with snacks and drinks.
-It’s not a destination for food, but it’s a solid option if you’re hungry and want to enjoy a meal with a view.
+There’s a restaurant and café inside the Summit Lodge.
+The menu changes, so sometimes you’ll find full meals and other times it’s more of a grab-and-go setup.
+It’s not a reason to visit on its own, but it’s a solid option if you’re hungry and want a meal with a view.

 When I visited in winter, the warm drinks and quiet energy inside made for a great mid-visit break.
 The menu had a few vegetarian and gluten-free options, though if you have specific dietary needs, it’s worth checking the official site ahead of time or bringing a backup snack.